 Finding Out What Can Cause RLS

-If you've ever had restless legs or RLS, you know the aggravation- the "creepy-crawlies" that lead to uncontrolled jerks.
+If you've ever had restless leg syndrome or RLS, you know the aggravation- the "creepy-crawlies" that lead to uncontrolled jerks.
 My experiences with this may be of some help to some people that deal with this; I hope what I have been through the past several years can give at least some relief to those who decide to try what helped me.

 I'll give you my experiences with this, as well as some of the things I have found out recently concerning some triggers and some supplements that could help.
 This is NOT a list of goofy-sounding home remedies; what I recommend actually addresses at least some of the causes of this condition.

 I have always been convinced that every condition has a cause and that it can be corrected, whether medical science knows the cause or not.
 Your body does things for reasons, and I just don't take the line "medical science doesn't know why" lying down!
 There ARE reasons for RLS, and at least some of them aren't all that mysterious.
 Everything I mention here are things anyone can do for little or no cost, so they are all at least worth a try.
 And I welcome any input from any of you that may have found other things that have helped.